 Especially Draco Malfoy.

 And none of this boded well for her performance once she is away from the controlled structure of a classroom.
-She was depicted as a plodder.
+She is depicted as a plodder.
 A very clever and effective plodder, but a plodder none the less.
 There is a very real lack of spontaneity and originality there.
 Fortunately, she didn’t overreach herself before the problem of Tom Riddle had been finally settled.
 (And her sudden intermittant replacement by a hitherto unintroduced “action heroine” answering to her name at various points in DHs was as disconcerting as it was unconvincing.)

 And she knows this.
 She admits as much in the very first book.
 “Books and cleverness”.
 That was NOT a piece of false modesty, or even real modesty.
 It was a statement of fact.
 It took us until the end of Book 6 to finally get the message.

 In fact, thanks to the Harry filter we don’t even get an impression that she has any particular enthusiasm for her studies — apart from Arithmancy, which she had to come right and tell him is her favorite class in order to make any sort of impression.
 In this regard we are clearly being jockeyed into a position of missing relevant information.
 People who have something that they are interested in, they talk about.
 Obviously Harry lets the better part of Hermione’s conversation wash right over him, taking no notice.